Dates

 Program Director & Faculty on-site 24/7

-To help you budget, keep in mind that you are responsible for the cost of obtaining a passport ($165), weekend lunches and all dinners + personal expenses (approx. $500-$1000 depending on your food tastes/spending habits/optional independent travel preferences), optional private lessons with Salzburg professionals, any class readings/materials, and any fees from your college/university.
+To help you budget, keep in mind that you are responsible for the cost of obtaining a passport ($165), lunches and dinners + personal expenses (approx. $600-$1200 depending on your food tastes/spending habits/optional independent travel preferences), optional private lessons with Salzburg professionals, any class printed materials, and any fees from your college/university.

 Although KIIS tries to foresee all possible expenses in formulating program fees, please note that dramatic fluctuations in foreign currency valuations and/or airline surcharges may affect the total cost of the program.